 Because LinkedIn marketing is great at driving traffic, it’s also a strong tool for lead generation.
 In fact, a Hubspot study found that LinkedIn is 277% more effective at generating leads than Facebook or Twitter.

 On LinkedIn, you can promote a new product and link back to your website so people can click to learn more.
 Or you can post an interesting piece of content that prospects can download from your website.

 LinkedIn also provides many options within the platform to connect with prospects.
 You can search for LinkedIn members based on company, industry, job title and more.
 With LinkedIn Premium, you can even send direct messages to new prospects to introduce yourself and your business.

 Finally, LinkedIn is a wealth of information about your customers that you might not otherwise know.
 By examining your connections’ profiles, groups they’re part of, what they post, and the questions they ask, you can identify what it might take to turn that prospect into a customer.

 LinkedIn provides a multipurpose platform that allows users to post interesting content prospects can link back to or download.
 More than this, companies can learn information about their customers they wouldn’t otherwise be privy to.
 By examining connections, the questions customers ask, and the groups they’re a part of, you identify what it might take to turn that prospect into a customer.
 Answering their questions demonstrates valuable expertise that drives traffic and generates new leads.

 With so many reasons to leverage your online profile for your professional life or your business, LinkedIn is one social network where you can afford to spend a little extra time.

 Need help getting started?
-We offer LinkedIn marketing packages to help you promote your personal profile or your company.
+Our digital marketing agency in Lancaster, PA offers LinkedIn marketing packages to help you promote your personal profile or your company.
 Contact us today to learn more!